schimatos/shacl-form-react/SECURITY.md

 ## Reporting a Vulnerability

-To report a vunerability send an email to [jesse.wright@anu.edu.au](jesse.wright@anu.edu.au) with subject "Vunerability Report: template-typescript"
+To report a vunerability send an email to [jesse.wright@anu.edu.au](jesse.wright@anu.edu.au) with subject "Vunerability Report: SHACL Form React"